patsarmient/r_Clustering-Melbourne-Housing-Data/README.md

 ## Identifying Distinct Property Buyers using K-means and Hierarchical Clustering Analysis

-Comparative analysis between K-Means Clustering and Hierarchical Clustering Analysis (HCA) methods on the online property sales data from Melbourne, Australia to identify distinct market segments and their corresponding property preferences.
+Comparative analysis between K-Means Clustering and Hierarchical Clustering Analysis (HCA) methods on an online property sales dataset from Melbourne, Australia to identify distinct housing market segments and their corresponding property preferences.

 ## Documentation